Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Discussion

-\textbf{Implications for data synthesis.} Our analysis (\S~\ref{sec:analysis}) suggests a ``fewer-instances, better-answers'' regime: BG-MCTS may reach answers on fewer problems, yet yields higher-precision answer candidates and more correct answered nodes when multiple candidates are allowed.
-This aligns with data synthesis goals where quality matters more than coverage; prior work (e.g., \cite{data_quality1, data_quality2, s1}) similarly finds that smaller, higher-quality traces can drive efficient learning.
-Beyond SFT, diverse candidates for the same prompt also provide offline data for policy or preference optimization (e.g., pairwise comparisons).
-Finally, budget-conditioning offers operational reliability: a prescribed per-instance budget yields a stable cost profile while steering synthesis toward higher-quality outputs, simplifying large-scale generation and iteration.
+\textbf{Budgeted data synthesis.} Our analysis (Sec.~\ref{sec:analysis:reachrate} and \ref{sec:analysis:tradeoff}) suggests a ``fewer-instances, better-answers'' regime: \method\ may reach final answers on fewer problem instances, but the answered nodes it produces have higher precision and include more correct candidates when multiple outputs are retained.
+This behavior is well suited to data synthesis, where the quality of generated reasoning traces can matter more than raw coverage; prior work similarly suggests that smaller, cleaner sets of traces can support efficient learning~\cite{data_quality1,data_quality2,s1}.
+When multiple trajectories are retained for the same prompt, the successful and unsuccessful candidates can also serve as offline comparison data for preference optimization, beyond supervised fine-tuning.
+Finally, since \method\ operates under a prescribed per-instance budget, it provides a predictable cost profile while steering synthesis toward more reliable completed traces, simplifying large-scale generation, filtering, and iteration.